 - 1. The Contractor shall coordinate through CMI the scheduling of the Division of Environmental Compliance inspectors' and industrial hygienist during the construction demolition phase.
 The Environmental Compliance Inspectors and Industrial Hygienist would identify any suspect hazardous material that may have been inaccessible during design, for example behind a wall or under a floor.
 If hazardous material is found during demolition, a Field Revision will be issued by the Engineer. - 2.
-The Contractor will be permitted a time extension (if justified) for removal of any unforeseen asbestos plus the costs of the asbestos removal; however, the Contractor will not claim and MAA will not pay for delays associated with the unforeseen asbestos removal." - 2.
 Include Miscellaneous Work Allowance for unforeseen asbestos removal.